This island is as much a part of us as we are a part of it. This is where we work and live.

 - Creating an environment for lifetime learning

-All these combine to move us towards a diverse and prosperous year-round economy that enhances our community and environment, respects our character and history, and understands that although we are an island, we are also part of the larger world.
+All these can combine to move us towards a diverse and prosperous year-round economy that enhances our community and environment, respects our character and history, and understands that although we are an island, we are also part of the larger world.
 We can imagine and develop the economy we would like rather than accepting the economy we have.

 Local energy production provides new opportunities

-Vineyard Power is a bold idea and a major project that will take years to implement.
+Vineyard Power is a bold idea and Vineyard Wind is a major project that will take years to implement.
 It combines the need to create a democratic organization with a membership of thousands, and manage it, with the goal of completing the biggest development project in the history of the Vineyard.
 Big job.
 But it may just be possible!

 Committed to the business of place